CrossTheRoadElec/Phoenix6-Documentation/source/index.rst

 The Phoenix 6 software framework allows you to control and configure your `CTR Electronics <https://store.ctr-electronics.com/>`__ Phoenix 6 Devices.
 Phoenix 6 represents a complete rewrite of the software framework over the existing Phoenix 5 framework.
 With Phoenix 6, users have access to many new features that expand the control the user has over their devices.

-.. important:: Users looking for beta documentation for the Phoenix 6 API can find it on the `latest version of this site <https://v6.docs.ctr-electronics.com/en/latest/>`__.

 .. card:: CTR Electronics Blog
    :link: https://store.ctr-electronics.com/blogs/news